Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 	*FRICTION
 	0.3

-This interaction is named <em> SurfInterProps </em>, which will be used in the contact pair definition:
+This interaction is named <em> SurfInterProps </em>, which will be referenced in the contact pair definition:

 	**********************************************************************
 	** Define contact pair